 It’s a no-brainer that most of these injuries come from accidental blade contact.
 Because of this, these tools were geared with blade guards and riving knives.
 But are these features enough to keep the operator safe from blade exposure?
 Probably not.

 Unlike what newbie woodworkers would believe, blade guards don’t exactly prevent your fingers from getting cut.
 Instead, it’s designed to prevent wood chips from falling down the blade and flying toward the user.
-So if you ask us, it still doesn’t eliminate the risk of blade contact injuries and other accidents while working with wood.

 Luckily, U.S. Consumer Product Safety Commission (CPSC) proposed adjustments to the table saw’s usual safety devices.
 In 2017, they recommended decreasing the cut’s depth to 0.137 inches in a safety standard policy to address the alarming increase of table saw injuries.